sindresorhus/capture-website/readme.md

 Type: `Function`

-The specified function is called right before the screenshot is captured.
+The specified function is called right before the screenshot is captured, as well as before any bounding rectangle is calculated as part of `options.element`.
 It receives the Puppeteer [`Page` instance](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#class-page) as the first argument and the [`browser` instance](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#class-browser) as the second argument.
 This gives you a lot of power to do custom stuff.
 The function can be async.

 Note: Make sure to not call `page.close()` or `browser.close()`.